Malta Fortress Squadron, Royal Engineers: History

 After the war the unit would suffer a tragedy when a Handley Page Hastings C-2 (WD498) carrying one of the unit crashed on take off at RAF El Adem in Libya on 10 October 1961.
 Fifteen soldiers from the Squadron would lose their lives they are commemorated and some buried at the Pembroke Military Cemetery.

 On 30 September 1970 HQ RE Malta, the Fortress Squadron and 72 (Malta) Support Squadron RE on 30 September 1970, the Maltese Sappers ceased to serve alongside the British Royal Engineers and joined the Malta Land Force.
 Forming a 50-strong Engineer Troop within the MLF's Logistic Unit.
 The MLF would go on to be part of the Armed Forces of Malta.

 WW2 Uniforms and Equipment

 During World War 2 the Fortress Squadron RE wore the same uniform as the British Army.

-WW2 Small Arms
+WW2 small arms

 During World War 2 the RE used the same personal and crew-served weapons in service with the British Army.

 The RE units on Malta used a range of UK/US manufactured support vehicles as general duties and logistics support.